 Don’t this picture reminds you of The Matrix ?
 Rolls after rolls of manga and anime toys ‘encapsulated’ in the display cabinets awaiting its new owners.
 We visited this part of the town as my elder daughter is an avid fan of anime and manga series.

-I really dunno what’s this character but a check with Google tells me he’s Goku, who made his 1st anime appearance in Dragon Ball (1986).
+I really do not know what’s this character.
+A check with Google tells me he’s Goku, who made his 1st anime appearance in Dragon Ball (1986).
 The creators of Naruto, One Piece and many other manga/anime have openly admitted that Goku heavily influenced their stories and character designs.

 Locals immersed in gaming after work.
-There’s even a Japanese word for ‘geek culture’ – in Japan, known as ‘otaku’ and covers everything from gaming to the crazy, wacky outfits of Harajuku’s cosplayers.
+There’s even a Japanese word for ‘geek culture’ – known as ‘otaku’ and covers everything from gaming to the crazy, wacky outfits of Harajuku’s cosplayers.

 There is even a “toy-gun” shop in the strict-controlled Japan.
 Weapon enthusiasts can check out the one and only Gun Shop Gurkha.
-The airsoft gun won’t kill anyone with the goods here but you can buy model guns, gas guns, electric guns, and other accessories for playing survival games.
-Just don’t attempt to bring back to Singapore though.
+The airsoft gun won’t kill anyone here but you can buy model guns, gas guns, electric guns, and other accessories for playing survival games.
+Just don’t attempt to bring back to Singapore though as it is prohibited.

-Many visitors will be intrigued by the mini-car landscape in Japan.
-After World War II, Japan was devastated with many Japanese back in those days having only money to purchase a motorcycle but could not afford to buy a proper car.
+Many visitors will be intrigued by the mini-cars in Japan.
+After World War II, Japan was devastated with many Japanese in those days having only money to purchase a motorcycle but could not afford to buy a proper car.
 The “Kei” car industry was introduced to jumpstart the automotive industry and as a transportation means for small businesses.